-Ensure that foods in your fridge are carefully marked, so you don’t get confused, and it’s also important to date the food if it’s not in the store packaging.
+Make sure that the foods in your fridge are carefully marked so you don’t get confused, and it’s also important to date the food if it’s not in the store packaging.

 Storing Cooked Chicken in Your Fridge

-It’s important to store your cooked chicken correctly in your fridge.
-Please place it in an air-tight container, wrap it in plastic wrap or use a freezer bag.
-If the chicken is packaged well from the store, it is best to leave it in the original packaging until you’re ready to prepare it.
+It’s vital to store your cooked chicken correctly in your fridge.
+Place it in an air-tight container, wrap it in plastic wrap, or use a freezer bag.
+If the chicken is packaged well from the store, it is best to leave it in the original packaging until you’re ready to eat it.